mtzortzi/Breast_Cancer_Predictor_API/README.md

 # Breast Cancer Predictor API

-This project trains a **Random Forest** model to classify breast cancer tumors as benign or malignant.
-It uses:
+This microservice trains multiple classification models to predict breast cancer diagnoses, logs them using MLflow, and exposes the best one as a REST API via FastAPI.

 - **MLflow** for model tracking and artifact logging
 - **FastAPI** for serving predictions as a REST API